 Who is Generation Z?

 This generation has been raised on the Internet with multiple screens, social media, and streaming, not to mention experiencing a global pandemic during their formative years.
-Some of the oldest are entering the workforce, starting families and developing long-term goals to better shape their future.
+More are starting to enter the workforce, starting families and developing long-term goals to better shape their future.

 Gen Z Statistics